TobiasPSP/doneland_sources/README.md

 # Welcome to DONE.LAND!

-> **My place for Makers, Geeks, Technically Inspired who Enjoy Playing with Electronics and Microprocessors**
+> **My Place for Makers, Geeks, Technically Inspired who Enjoy Playing with Electronics and Microprocessors**

-I am originally a *software and automation expert* but a few years ago, I started to realize how useful and important it is to also dive into *electronics* and and the world of *microprocessors* like **ESP8266**.
+I am originally a *software and automation expert* but started to realize how useful and important it is to also dive into *electronics* and and the world of *microprocessors* like **ESP8266**.

 There is a huge community, great resources and tons of ideas.

-## Why bother making things when there is *Amazon* and *AliExpress*?
+## Why bother when there is *Amazon* and *AliExpress*?

 Here is why: a good friend needed a device that *monitors loud noise*, and when the volume is over a threshold, he wanted to *cut off electricity* and *Internet access*.
 This device was supposed to be deployed into his daughters' room.